cosmicfilament/React-Redux-Boilerplate/readme.md

 ### React-Redux rules and suggestions gathered from the cosmic filament. <sup><span style="font-size:0.6em">(1)</span></sup>

-This one is mine: A component should do no evil.
-Bwahahahahha ;0}

 A component should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.

 Use Redux for state that matters globally or is mutated in complex ways... **The rule of thumb is do whatever is less awkward.** <sup><span style="font-size:0.6em">(2)</span></sup>